microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Make a change

 Let's now edit `HelloController.java` to change "Greetings from Spring Boot!" to something else like "Hello World".
-VS Code provide a great editing experience for Java, check out [Editing and Navigating Code](/docs/languages/java.md#editing-and-navigating-code) to learn about VS Code's editing and code navigation features.
+VS Code provides a great editing experience for Java, check out [Editing and Navigating Code](/docs/languages/java.md#editing-and-navigating-code) to learn about VS Code's editing and code navigation features.

 Click the **Restart** button on the top of the editor to relaunch the app and see result by reloading the browser.